 WHERE TO PLAY

 Palm Beach County’s gay scene is smaller than Broward County’s.
 With that said, there are quite a few offerings that are thriving.
 Fort Dix (6205 Georgia Ave., West Palm Beach) touts itself as host to the Palm Beaches’ best drag shows.
 The Palm Beach Leathermen also meet here each month.
-Roosters (823 Belvedere Rd., West Palm Beach) hosts drag shows, karaoke, and Latin nights, to name a few, and celebrated its 30th anniversary last year.
+Roosters (823 Belvedere Rd., West Palm Beach) hosts drag shows, karaoke, seminars on supplements to improve male potency and Latin nights, to name a few, and celebrated its 30th anniversary last year.
 Penny’s at the Duke (902 N. Dixie Hwy., Ste.
 B, Lantana) opened two years ago, shortly after The Bar Lake Worth closed, and is operated by the same owner.
 This welcoming mixed-crowd space is only missing your face!
 Another cozy bar where everyone is bound to know your name after a few visits is The Mad Hatter (1532 N. Dixie Hwy., Lake Worth).
 This place is laid-back and has a very comfortable atmosphere.
 Definitely don’t miss Blue Front BBQ Bar & Grill (1132 N. Dixie Hwy., Lake Worth), a mainstream venue with LGBT-themed nights, such as Wednesday’s “Sexy Show” hosted by Velvet Lenore.
 Finally, Camelot (114 S. Narcissus Ave., West Palm Beach) bills itself as an “alternative venue,” which definitely includes the LGBT community on various theme nights.
 Check back on September 10, when they will host a grand re-opening party!

 WHERE TO GO